mahlberg-lab/clic/docs/clicanalysis.rst

    limit on how many words you add.

-The total number of matching rows will be displayed at the top; the process is illustrated in
+The total number of matching rows will be displayed at the top; the process is illustrated in the following two figures, which show 1. the plain concordance lines as returned when searching for *fire* in Dickens's novels and 2. the process of choosing types (forms of words) from co-text surrounding *fire* in the concordance in order to group the concordance lines.
-Figure and
-Figure.
-Figure shows
-the plain concordance lines as returned when searching for *fire* in Dickens's novels.

 .. figure:: images/figure-analysis-concordance-kwicgrouper-fireplain.png
    :alt: figure-analysis-concordance-kwicgrouper-fireplain

-   **Figure:** The first concordance lines of fire in DNov (Dickens's Novels) with the default sorting by 'in bk'
+   The first concordance lines of fire in DNov (Dickens's Novels) with the default sorting by 'in bk'

 .. figure:: images/figure-analysis-concordance-kwicgrouper-firetypes.png
    :alt: figure-analysis-concordance-kwicgrouper-firetypes

-   **Figure:** Selecting types related to sitting from the KWICGrouper to group the concordance lines
+   Selecting types related to sitting from the KWICGrouper to group the concordance lines

-Figure
-illustrates the process of choosing types (forms of words) from co-text surrounding *fire* in the concordance in order to group the concordance lines.
 The dropdown only contains those word forms that actually appear around the node term in the specified search span.
 Therefore, while *sitiwation* is listed here, it wouldn't be listed if we had searched for another node term or used other books; it only appears once in this